kojix2/crython/README.md

 ### Tips

-- Use `call("Abc")` to call a function that starts with a capital letter.
+- Use `obj.call("Abc")` to call a Python attribute whose name is not a valid Crystal method name.
-- Use `call("Abc", args)` to call a function with arguments.
+- Use `obj.call("Abc", arg1, arg2)` to call it with positional arguments.
 - Use `"-".to_py.attr("join")` to get a function attribute.
 - Use `Crython.slice_full` instead of `:`.